Beauty Services in Moscow

 +7 (495) 798-7427

-- Richi Club-salon
+- Richi Club-salon (Russian only)

 While this salon does not advertise English-speaking specialists, it does have an English-speaking operator and receptionist.
 Services include haircuts for men women and children, manicures, gel and acrylic nails, pedicures, hair removal, facials, skin care, massage, tanning, and professional make-up application.

 - First Spa

 Has English-language information about services on line, and sometimes has an English-speaking operator or receptionist.
 Services include hydro treatments, facials, peelings, body wraps, massage, botox, manicure, nail extension, pedicure, hair removal, haircuts, hair coloring, and solarium.

 +7 (499) 148 99 22

 - JP Barbers